Tawny Eagle photographed in Algeria for the first time in several years.

-This large eagle was photographed this week in north-east Algeria by Mourad Harzallah (a very good naturalist and a local ecotourism guide).
-The photographer said the eagle was much bigger than the Bonelli’s Eagle (Aquila fasciata), and some of the photos below also attest this.
+The eagle was photographed this week in north-east Algeria by Mourad Harzallah (a very good naturalist, teacher, and a local ecotourism guide).
+It’s much bigger than the Bonelli’s Eagle (Aquila fasciata), and some photos below also attest this.

 The Tawny Eagle was perched on a dead tree when a Bonelli’s Eagle tried to harass it.
 Although the Tawny Eagle tried to show to the harassing bird who is the ‘boss’ (aggressiveness shown in photo 6), it nevertheless flew away from its perch.
 At this point, we can assume that there is no real winner or loser in this little fight between these two magnificent raptors.